ewpratten/ewpratten.com/content/blog/2022-06-23-steam-controller-switch.md

 ---
 layout: page
-title: "Using a Steam Controller with the Nintendo Switch"
+title: Using a Steam Controller with the Nintendo Switch
-description: "An unreasonably cursed setup for zero gain"
+description: An unreasonably cursed setup for zero gain
 date: 2022-06-23
+tags:
-tags: random
+  - random
+  - hardware
 draft: false
 extra:
   auto_center_images: true
   excerpt: How to flash custom firmware to the Steam Controller, allowing it to connect to the Nintendo Switch
 ---